CinYuChen/cinyuchen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD applicant for Probability/ Mathematical Finance.
+I am a PhD applicant interested in Probability Theory, Martingale theory, Stochastic analysis, and Mathematical finance.

-I obtained my MSc in Applied Mathematics from National Chengchi University under supervison of [Prof. Shuenn-Jyi Sheu](https://w2.math.ncu.edu.tw/member/adjunct/43).
-My thesis studied discrete-time martingales and applications to the Kalman filter.
+I obtained my MSc in Applied Mathematics from National Chengchi University, Taiwan, under the supervision of [Prof. Shuenn-Jyi Sheu](https://w2.math.ncu.edu.tw/member/adjunct/43).
+My master's thesis studied discrete-time martingales and their applications to the Kalman filter.

-My current interests include Probability Theory, Martingale theory, and the interface between Mathematical Finance and probability.

 Recently studying